jguadarr974/cyber-project/README.md

 - Clone Git Repository

 Select **Clone Git Repository** and it will ask you from which repository <br/>
-Paste the link you copied and press enter
+Paste the link you copied and press enter <br/>
+Then it will ask where you want this project to be placed.
+Make sure you select **Desktop** and have the project created there.